First-round still cloudy for the Bulls, but here are likely scenarios

 Top-seeded Miami would still be a possibility, but isn’t very realistic.
 Milwaukee, Boston and Philadelphia are, and here’s how the Bulls stacked up against each, as well as how they could win the series.

-Alex Caruso let the media know on Monday, that while his back tightness was still an issue, the guard planned to play against Milwaukee.
+Alex Caruso let the media know on Monday, that while his back tightness was still an issue, the guard planned to play against Milwaukee on Tuesday night.

 Good thing, because with just four games left in the regular season and so much uncertainty with what the playoffs will look like for the Bulls, it’s all hands on deck.

-With everyone idle for the NCAA Championship Game, and a complete meltdown from Miami very unlikely at this point, here are the three most logical matchups for the Bulls in Round 1 as it stood going into this last week:
+With everyone idle for Monday’s NCAA Tournament championship game, and a complete meltdown from Miami very unlikely at this point, here are the three most logical matchups for the Bulls in Round 1 as it stood going into this last week:

 Philadelphia 76ers